Police Review and Advisory Board Vacancy

 • Provide for citizen participation in reviewing Police Department policies, practices and procedures;

-• Provide a prompt, impartial and fair investigation of complaints brought by individuals against members of the Cambridge Police Department;
+• Provide a prompt, impartial and fair investigation of complaints brought by individuals against members of the Cambridge Police Department; and

 • Develop programs and strategies to promote positive police/community relations and to provide opportunities for expanded discussions, improved understanding and innovative ways of resolving differences.